abaljeu/fancy-file-editor/README.md

 # Fancy File Editor

-Prototype VS Code extension that demonstrates a Custom Text Editor for files matching `*.mytxt`.
+Prototype VS Code extension that demonstrates a Custom Text Editor for files matching `*.tsb`.

 This project is a minimal skeleton intended to be extended.
 It uses a webview with a <textarea>
 for quick prototyping.